SoftUni-Internal/interactive-content/EN/06-Media-Queries/04-media-feature-rules.md

 [stream language="EN" videoId="431769465" default /]
 [/video-vimeo]

-After specifying the type, you can then target a media feature with a **rule**.
+After specifying the type, we can then target a media feature with a **rule**.

 ## Width and Height